 Saving for retirement requires planning and thoughtful consideration.
 Yet many individuals overlook the importance of saving for retirement at a young age, which can affect them as they get older and are ready for retirement bliss.

 Here are three miscalculations people sometimes make when saving for retirement:

 While a comfortable retirement is a common financial goal (and one worthy of a good daydream), many aren’t taking steps to ensure their savings habits today will prepare them for retirement down the line.
 Only 41 percent of workers have tried to calculate how much money they will need in retirement, according to the 2017 Retirement Confidence Survey by the Employee Benefit Research Institute.
 Even fewer (38 percent) have estimated how much income they would need each month in retirement, while just 34 percent have calculated their expenses in retirement.

 2. Not saving with an IRA or 401(k)

 People give various reasons for why they are not saving for retirement.
 With any task, the hardest thing is often getting started.

-If you are saving for retirement without using an IRA, 401(k), or similar accounts you are missing out on significant tax savings.
+If you are saving for retirement without using an IRA, 401(k) or a similar account, you could be missing out on significant tax savings.

-Less than 50% of workers have tried to calculate how much money they need to save for a comfortable retirement.
+Only 41 percent of workers have tried to calculate how much money they will need in retirement.

-These findings mean that many individuals have to rely on Social Security far more than they expected.
-Gallup’s 2015 Social Security survey found that while 36% of workers expect Social Security to be a major source of income, 59% of those who are retired say it is a major source of income — that is a huge difference between expectations and reality.
+These findings could mean that many individuals have to rely on Social Security far more than they expected.
+According to Gallup research, 30 percent of non-retirees in 2018 said that Social Security would be a major source of income when they retired.
+Talk to retirees, and 57 percent said Social Security was a major source of their income.
+This is a sizable difference between retirement savings expectations and reality.